The Napa Wine Project

 Rutherford Hill Winery (founded 1972) is located about a mile east off of Silverado Trail at the end of the same road that winds past the luxurious Relais & Châteaux Auberge du Soleil hillside resort & spa.
 Rutherford Hill’s motto is “Life looks better from Rutherford hill” and could easily be “Life looks better from Rutherford Hill drinking Merlot”!
 This winery is a leader in the development of California planted Merlot and today this variety comprises a large portion of their entire production.
 Conditions near the winery somewhat resemble Pomerol (the Right Bank in Bordeaux) – a prominent region for growing Merlot among other varieties in France.
 Besides the winery property, they also own property in Pope Valley to the east (still in Napa County).

 In 1976, a family with extremely deep roots in the Napa Valley and significant connections and contributions to the Napa wine world, the Jaegers led an investment group and in purchasing the winery and renamed it to Rutherford Hill.
+Several plaques on the wall near the entrance to the tasting room list the names of the general and limited founding partners and others who have spent at least 10 years on their winemaking team.
 Founding winemaker & one of the early partners Phil Baxter was at Rutherford Hill for 10 years.
-The Jaegers operated the winery for some 20 years (significantly increasing production – the height of the production of Rutherford Hill was around 150,000 cases annually – today they produce about 40,000 cases annually).
-In 1996 the Jaegers sold the winery to the Terlato family, based near Chicago and still the current owners.

 The Terlato family operate a large, historically rich and significant wine focused company (Terlato Wine Group) which includes both winery and vineyard ownership, wine import and export and wine marketing and sales.
 This multi-generational company imports wines from around the world.
-Besides Rutherford Hill (their first winery purchase), they also own Chimney Rock Winery, located just to the south of here next to the Silverado Trail, produce a very limited high end wine from Napa Valley called Episode, produce Napa and Sonoma Wines under the Terlato Family Vineyards brand, own Klipson Vineyard in the state of Washington’s Red Mountain AVA, own the majority of Sanford Winery in Lompoc and are partnered in Domaine Terlato & Chapoutier in Australia among many other partnerships, brands and holdings.
+Besides Rutherford Hill (their first winery purchase), they also own Chimney Rock Winery, located just to the south of here next to the Silverado Trail, produce a very limited high end wine from Napa Valley called Episode, produce Napa and Sonoma Wines under the Terlato Family Vineyards brand, own Klipson Vineyard in the state of Washington’s Red Mountain AVA, own the majority of Sanford Winery in Lompoc, Friuli Colli Orientali, Italy and are partnered in Domaine Terlato & Chapoutier in Australia among many other partnerships, brands and holdings.

 Still very much family owned, the company was led by visionary Anthony Terlato for many years (he died in July 2020) and today his sons Bill and John are carrying on the family business.
 Anthony got his start in the world of wine in 1955 working at his father Salvatore Terlato’s wine & spirits shop in Chicago (opened in 1955) called Leading Liquor Marts and then for his father-in-law Anthony Paterno at Pacific Wine Company.
 Over the years he has played a prominent role in a number of wine related businesses including wine importing – initially focusing on Italy.
 Often called the ‘father of Pinot Grigio” Anthony was responsible for introducing many American consumers to this variety for the first time.
 Although as a side note – separately, David Taub of Taub Family/Palm Bay International, arguably was also responsible for his role in bringing Pinot Grigio to the American market.

 A highly recommended read for enthusiasts of Rutherford Hill Winery is Taste, a Life in Wine by Anthony Terlato.
-He describes his early upbringing, his fierce work ethic supported by strong family ties and his remarkable success and accomplishments in more then 50 years of working in the wine industry.
+He describes his early upbringing, his fierce work ethic supported by strong family ties and his remarkable success and accomplishments in more than 50 years of working in the wine industry.
 His decisions and timing helped launch Lancers Rosé in Chicago, played an integral part in the success of Samuel Adams, Markham Vineyards and numerous other wineries and brands.
 And for culinary enthusiasts, this book is sprinkled with select family recipes (Italian cuisine of course).

 The Olive Grove